gael-millot/repertoire_profiler/README.md

 <br /><br />
 ## AIM

--Annotation of mRNA sequencing of the Immunoglobuline Heavy or Light variable region (fasta file sequences).
+- Annotation of mRNA sequencing of the Immunoglobuline Heavy or Light variable region (fasta file sequences).
 - Clustering of the annotated sequences into clonal groups (same germline origin).
 - Tree visualization of the clonal groups.